coveo/search-ui/README.md

 ## Install
     npm install --save coveo-search-ui

 All resources will be available under `node_modules/coveo-search-ui/bin`.
+You can simply include those in your pages as a script tag.

+If you are already using a module bundler (browserify, webpack, babel, etc.), then you can simply `require('coveo-search-ui')`

 ## Basic usage